musayuksel/ts-express-app/README.md

       // declare and throw error manually
     const error = new Error(`User is not in the channel!
 Please join the channel first!`);
     throw error;
-//    yes, I've forgotten to set the status code before :( }
+//    yes, I've forgotten to set the proper status code before :( }

   return await context.prismaClient.messages.create(...);